EricRibeiro/raspberry-docker-compose-collection/qbittorrent/README.md

 ### .env.example

-The `.env.example` file is a template with values that should be filled in and renamed to ".env".
+The `.env.example` file is a template containing placeholder values that you need to fill in.
+After replacing the placeholders with your actual values, rename the file to `.env`.
+This file is essential for configuring the environment variables required by the container.

+#### DOCKER_VOLUME

+This variable represents the path to the Docker volume that stores the configuration files and dependencies for the project.
+Replace the placeholder value with the appropriate path on your system.

 #### DOCKER_DATA_VOLUME